Whole sour cabbage

-Whole sour cabbage (Kiselo zelje u glavicama, Kiseli kupus u glavicama, literally: "cabbage soured in heads") is a fermented vegetable food preserve, popular in Eastern European and Balkan cuisines.
+Whole sour cabbage is a fermented vegetable food preserve, popular in Eastern European and Balkan cuisines.
 It is similar to sauerkraut, with the difference that it is prepared through the lacto-fermentation for several weeks of whole heads of cabbage, not separate leaves or grated mass.
 No vinegar or boiling is required.
 It is a homemade food preserve, commonly prepared in large barrels filled with whole cabbage heads and water salted with sea salt.

+Name

+In Croatian, it is called Kiseli kupus u glavicama or Kiselo zelje u glavicama, with a few other varieties.
+In Serbian, it is called Kiseli kupus u glavicama.
+In both languages the meaning is literally "sour cabbage in heads".

 Preparation

-After the external leaves and core have been removed, the cabbage heads are salted, packed into the barrel as densely as possible (another reason why a round form is required) and covered with salted water (4–6% of salt).
+After the external leaves and core have been removed, the cabbage heads are salted, packed into a barrel as densely as possible and covered with salted water.
 A heavy load (a rock, for example) is placed above, to keep them under the water, in anaerobic conditions.
-From time to time the water has to be reversed (flushed from the bottom of the barrel and then again sluiced onto the top), adding more (always with salt) if necessary.
+From time to time the brine has to be reversed (flushed from the bottom of the barrel and then again sluiced onto the top), and topped up if necessary.
 A higher salinity makes the fermentation slower, while an insufficient salinity makes it unsafe.
 Higher temperatures require a higher salinity.
 The fermentation should be done at 16-22 °C. The best temperature is 18-20 °C. A cabbage fermented at a lower temperature has a better fragrance.
 The best known microorganisms involved in the process include Leuconostoc mesenteroides, Lactobacillus brevis, Enterococcus faecalis, Pediococcus acidilactici and Lactobacillus plantarum.